Annie's Incredible Story of Survival

-🔴 WARNING – GRAPHIC PHOTOS BELOW 🔴 On April 27th, we were alerted by Toni McQueen that #MamaAnnie was found laying in the driveway, PREGNANT, IN DISTRESS, and BARELY RESPONSIVE – We now know that due to the extremely poor condition her body was in, Annie was in the middle of a late term miscarriage with one premature baby hanging halfway out of her body.
+On April 27th, we were alerted by rescue partners in Oklahoma that a dog we have subsequently named #MamaAnnie was found laying in a driveway, PREGNANT, IN DISTRESS, and BARELY RESPONSIVE – We now know that due to the extremely poor condition her body was in, Annie was in the middle of a late term miscarriage with one premature baby hanging halfway out of her body.
 Her emaciated, bacteria and infection ridden body simply could not carry the pregnancy any longer.
 She was vomiting maggots!
 She had multiple open wounds from being attacked at least a week prior by 5 resident dogs.
 Those wounds were infested with maggots and were oozing pus.
 We were told that the “owner” came outside and SPIT on Annie when help arrived to try to save her life.
-She looked at this dying little dog and said, “She ain’t worth it,” before she allowed local rescue group – “WOOF PET RESCUE” of Woodward, OK to take Annie away for emergency care.
-Annie was rushed to Woodward Animal Hospital in Oklahoma where Dr. Didier found her to be extremely dehydrated and malnourished, so much so that it affected her kidneys, she was too dehydrated to deliver her puppies and she could not produce milk.
+She looked at this dying little dog and said, “She ain’t worth it,” before she allowed our partner rescue group – “WOOF PET RESCUE” of Woodward, OK to take Annie away for emergency care.
+Annie was rushed to Woodward Animal Hospital in Oklahoma where Dr. Didier found her to be “near comatose,” extremely dehydrated and malnourished, so much so that it affected her kidneys, she was too dehydrated to deliver her puppies and she could not physically produce milk because of the extreme dehydration.
 She was severely anemic and her liver values were abnormally high.
-She was given a jugular IV, (because she was too dehydrated to go in through a vein) and oxytocin was administered, after which she delivered two stillborn babies basically through a dry birth canal.
+She was given a jugular IV, (because she was too dehydrated to go in through a vein) and oxytocin was administered, after which she delivered two stillborn babies, basically through a dry birth canal.
 After 2.5 hours with no progress, we made the difficult decision to perform a C-section/spay knowing it was likely that mom would not survive.
-But if we didn’t do the C-section, she was going to die anyway.
-It was a horrible decision for our Dr. to have to make.
+But we all knew that if we didn’t do the C-section, she was going to die anyway.
+It was a horrible decision for our Director and our Dr. to have to make.
 Annie had 10 babies.
 Of those 10, 4 were born alive.
 2 perished within hours, the other 2 surviving premature puppies perished within a week.
-Annie survived the surgery and miraculously made some progress, though she has a long road of healing in front of her.
-(We had NO IDEA how rough that road would be though!) 😔 Law enforcement is involved. (story continues below)
+Annie survived the surgery and miraculously made some progress, though she had a long road of healing in front of her.
+(We had NO IDEA how rough that road would be though!)
+Continued below…

-The photos above were sent to us by Dr. Didier at Woodward Animal Hospital.
+The photos above were sent to us by WOOF Rescue President, Debbie Kinney, and Dr. Didier at Woodward Animal Hospital.
 This was after Annie’s emergency C-section and after he had meticulously removed all of the putrid pus and maggots from her wounds.
 Further treatment of these wounds was not possible at this time because of how incredibly sick Annie was.
 Dr. Didier said he had never seen anything like Annie’s case… A sentiment reiterated by EVERY.
 SINGLE.
 DOCTOR.
 AND.
 HOSPITAL.
 SHE.
 HAS.
 BEEN.
 TO.
 SINCE.

 The above photos show the condition Annie was in when she arrived to Colorado on May 1st.
 The skin breakdown from the pus and what the maggots had done to her was rapidly escalating.
 The debridement surgery was EMERGENT.
 One of the wounds on her left rear leg went straight through the muscle and out through the other side of her leg, and a wound on her right front leg was so deep that you could see the tendon moving inside the leg